smuellerDD/leancrypto/README.md

 For more details, see `linux_kernel/README.md`.

+## Library Build for Windows

+The `leancrypto` library can be built on Windows using [MSYS2](https://www.msys2.org/).
+Once `MSYS2` is installed along with `meson` and the `mingw` compiler, the standard compilation procedure outlined above for `meson` can be used.

+Note, the assembler implementations for the accelerated crypto algorithms is currently not compiled as the calling convention of Windows is not adopted to those implementations.

 ## Library Build for Other Environments

 If you need leancrypto to work in other environments like small embedded